 The beauty and simplicity of these mold-making materials is that you can take something that is creatively made, such as a one-off artistic item, and replicate it, accurately retaining the entire exterior detailing, easily and quickly.

 Our high-temperature molding silicone and our urethane 75A rubber materials can be used in a more technical manner, for making molds of practical items such as concrete or cement stamps, as well as durable rubber parts.
 Applications for these molded items may include industrial, automotive, aircraft-related, marine, and more.
 The silicone molds and urethane molds are easy to make for both for industrial and personal applications.

 Our liquid latex for molding is great for casting cement, concrete, plaster, Hydrocal, or Hydro-Stone.
 It is a brush-on product and is very tough, flexible and resistant to tearing.
 It picks up fine detail for molds very well.
-Our mold-making latex is for molding only—do not use it to make masks, and do not apply it to human skin.
+Our mold-making latex is for molding only— do not apply it to human skin.

 We offer FREE technical advice!